AirHorizons/11755-ISR-HW1/README.md

 For the last two parts of this hw, using gpu version of pytorch will significantly accelerate the feature extraction procedure.
 Please refer to [here](https://pytorch.org/get-started/locally/) for more detailed settings.

 ## Data and Labels
-Please download the data from [Google Drive](https://drive.google.com/file/d/1WEINPdvQ1ZUELxaXlhHcvoOjEML8gYYY/view?usp=sharing) or [AWS S3](https://cmu-11775-vm.s3.amazonaws.com/spring2022/11775_s22_data.zip).
+Please download the data from [AWS S3](https://cmu-11775-vm.s3.amazonaws.com/spring2022/11775_s22_data.zip).
 Then unzip it and put the videos under "$path_to_this_repo/videos", and labels under "$path_to_this_repo/labels".
 You can either directly download the data to this folder or in anywhere else then build a [soft link](https://linuxhint.com/create_symbolic_link_ubuntu/)

 The `.zip` file should include the following:
 1. `video/` folder with 8249 videos in MP4 format